 - Requirement to notify you if data is shared with anyone new, or the geographical location changes.

 - Requirement to be able to locate and return data within defined timescales at contract exit, when legal retention time is up, to service clients’ Subject Access Requests (right to know what data you hold about them) and Right To Be Forgotten.

 - Requirement to have a named security expert as primary liaison on both sides.
 Evidences security capability and commitment on their part and enables smooth operation of incident notification, governance, and escalation.

 - Requirement to share requirements with downstream suppliers and provide assurance they are meeting them where they are involved with servicing contractual needs.

 - Incident notification timescales and mechanisms.
-Frequently also turned into SLAs based on legal/regulatory vs policy notification requirements – the new EU Data Protection Requirements have potentially game changing notification requirements.
+Frequently also turned into SLAs based on legal/regulatory vs policy notification requirements – the new EU General Data Protection Regulation have potentially game changing notification requirements.